darkn3rd/microframework/express/VAGRANT.md

 ### **Install on Windows (Optional)**

-if you are feeling adventurous, you can use [Chocolately](https://chocolatey.org/):
+If you are feeling adventurous, you can use [Chocolately](https://chocolatey.org/):

 ```batch
 choco install virtualbox